[Rev. 12/21/2019 2:44:01 PM--2019]

-2. Upon designation by the Governor, in addition to those provided in subsection 1, the Department through the Bureau may perform functions and services for the Federal Government relating to persons under a physical or mental disability.
+2. Upon designation by the Governor, in addition to those provided in subsection 1, the Department through the Division may perform functions and services for the Federal Government relating to persons under a physical or mental disability.

 1. The Bureau is authorized to comply with such requirements as may be necessary to obtain federal funds in the maximum amount and most advantageous proportion possible.

 2. If federal funds are not available to the State for vocational rehabilitation purposes, the Department shall include as a part of its budget a request for adequate state funds for vocational rehabilitation purposes.

 1. The State Treasurer is designated as custodian of all money received from the Federal Government for carrying out the purposes of this chapter or any agreements, arrangements or plans authorized thereby.

 2. The State Treasurer shall make disbursements from that money and from all state money available for the purposes of this chapter upon certification by the designated official of the Bureau.

 1. There is hereby created the Rehabilitation Division Revolving Account in an amount not to exceed $90,000.
 The money in the Revolving Account may be used for the payment of claims of:

 (a) Applicants for or recipients of services from: